angus-dolan/argdb-hydrogen/devlog.md

   - We'll need a FA with output
   - Two options considered were a **Moore Machine** or a **Mealy Machine**
   - After looking at boilerplate code I realised I was already building a Moore Machine

+## Tue 9th Jan 2024
+Focus: Finished argsme lexer prototype
+Ended up removing json lexical analysis code as it isnt the focus for the lexer, I just want to extract the argsme keywords and data.
+Was going to do a valid parenthesis inspired validator but chose to leave that for the parser or emitter.